I love Soursop Juice!

 Then half and quarter the fruit and cut the inner fibrous part which is getting brown when it meats oxygen.

-They are easy to spot and you can feel them between the fruit flesh so best is to use your hands to pick out the seeds.
+They are easy to spot, and you can feel them between the fruit flesh, so the best is to use your hands to pick out the seeds.

 Tip: Soursop leaves can be used as well to make soursop tea.